 Our knowledgeable faculty and staff provide graduate students with an environment in which ideas and research facilities are shared amongst groups.
 To further enhance your learning experience, we offer seminars to graduate students featuring a wide variety of scientists and rearchers from around the world.

-Many of our faculty are members of the Institute for Research in Materials (IRM) at Dal, providing you with access to additional world-class equipment and opportunities for interdisciplinary research - right here on campus.
+Many of our faculty are members of the Clean Technologies Research Institute (CTRI) at Dal, providing you with access to additional world-class equipment and opportunities for interdisciplinary research - right here on campus.

 For more information about the Medical Physics program, please contact Dr. James Robar, Chief of Medical Physics, Capital Health.